-- Papers in different grades are then washed with soap water to remove ink, staples and glue.
-It is then mixed with water to create slurry.
+- Papers in different grades are then washed with soap and water to remove ink, staples and glue.
+It is then mixed with water to create a slurry.

 - On adding some specific materials and chemicals to the slurry, different paper products such as cardboard, office paper, etc. can be obtained.

 - The slurry is then rolled into thin sheets using large rollers.

 - Then the paper is exposed to heat for drying up and after that, it is cut into pieces and is made ready to use again.

 There are three R’s to focus and maintain the environment and place clean:

 Recycling is an excellent and cost-efficient way of conserving the environment and saving energy.
 One recycled bin can save enough energy to power a television for four hours.
 It takes 24 trees to produce one ton of paper.
 Recycled paper produces less pollution (approx 73%) as compared to preparing from raw materials.
 Recycling of used resources supports sustainable growth and must be followed religiously wherever possible so that the coming generations would have the same resources as us.